sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 }
 {{< /highlight >}}

-Add for more information on this plugin, visit: https://github.com/sensu-plugins/sensu-plugins-process-checks

-AND/OR?

-Needs testing and note about port assumption maybe?
-Context about or proxy check?
-Proxy check would clash with already defined host through real sensu client.
+Method 2

+You can also monitor the `uchiwa` Dashboard with a remote port check using the [check-port sensu plugin][8] with the following check definition.

 {{< highlight json >}}
 {
   "checks": {
     "check_uchiwa_port": {
-      "command": "check-ports.rb -H remote.uchiwa.server.hostname -p 3000",
+      "command": "check-ports.rb -H uchiwa.remote.hostname -p 3000",
       "subscribers": [
         "monitor_remote_uchiwa_port"
       ],